 Again, it’s tempting to go straight to that conversion objective, since you’re at the point where your ads are asking prospects to take action, but Facebook has wisely given you some options so you can match your consideration ad objectives with your external marketing materials.

 You’ll want to select the marketing objective that matches what the prospect is going to see when they click through on an ad.

 - If you’re linking to a landing page, your objective is landing page views.

 - If you’re linking to a blog, your objective is traffic.

 - If you’re linking to a lead page with a lead magnet or tripwire, your objective is lead form generation.

 Facebook won’t serve them consideration ads unless you create a remarketing campaign targeting people who have already purchased.
-In this case, the Facebook algorithm thinks that you’re looking to get people to make repeat purchases.
+In this case, the Facebook algorithm thinks you’re looking to get people to make a repeat purchase.
 This is not the case if people in your conversion audiences have only viewed a blog or completed a lead generation form.

 Given the power of the Facebook algorithm, little miscues like this can have more serious consequences than you might expect.

 Conversion campaign objectives